AdaCore/training_material/courses/spark_for_ada_programmers/020_formal_methods_and_spark.rst

 * These checks ensure proper behavior at run-time

    - Array index checks: no writing into invalid memory locations
-   - Case statement checks: no invalid execution jumps
+   - Division by zero checks: no invalid division operation
    - Others...

 * Compiler optimization can remove most checks